 The application of the above requirements and procedures is subject to the provisions of the relevant conventions and treaties to which Egypt is a party.
-If, however, any of these requirements were absent but the applicant feared the loss of its right, it may apply to obtain a precautionary seizure but will have, in any case, to file a writ of enforcement within eight days from enforcing the precautionary seizure.
+However, if any of these requirements were absent but the applicant feared the loss of their right, it may apply to obtain a precautionary seizure.
+In any case, it will need to file a writ of enforcement within eight days of enforcing the precautionary seizure.

-Furthermore, Egypt has joined the Al Riyadh Arab Convention for Judicial Cooperation of 6 April 1983.
-Egypt is also a signatory to certain enforcement conventions such as the Arab League Convention of 1952 and the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters of 1965.
+Furthermore, Egypt joined the Al Riyadh Arab Convention for Judicial Cooperation of 6 April 1983.
+Egypt is also a signatory to certain enforcement conventions, such as the Arab League Convention of 1952 and the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters of 1965.
 In addition, Egypt is a member of a number of bilateral treaties concerning judicial enforcement, such as with France and China, as well as the Legal and Judicial Cooperation Agreement with the UAE.